CHL

 • Washington, D.C.

-New License - Steps to Get Your Texas Concealed Handgun License
+Steps to Get Your Texas License To Carry

-There are four steps involved in getting your Texas Concealed Handgun License (CHL), good for five years:
+There are four steps involved in getting your License To Carry (formally called Concealed Handgun License) in Texas.
+The license is a five year license.

 Attend our One-Day Class